Hoarding for Brexit sparks race for warehouse space in Britain

 And the type of space is also changing.
 Where firms normally want racks so they can access components as needed, many now want them removed so they can bulk-stack finished product from the floor up.

-Adrian Colman, the head of Britain’s largest logistics firm Wincanton (WIN.L), said customers started asking for extra space around three months ago to store finished product, spare parts for their factories and raw materials including packaging.
+Adrian Colman, the head of Britain’s largest logistics firm Wincanton, said customers started asking for extra space around three months ago to store finished product, spare parts for their factories and raw materials including packaging.

 With around 20 million square feet of warehouse space under control in the UK, Colman has never seen such a collective move by manufacturers to secure storage.
 “Companies are trying to do what they can without breaking the bank,” he said.